serge-m/serge-m.github.io/content/2016-04-c-ide-for-linux.md

 **UPD**: It seems that the current solution (2019) is VSCode.
 It's free and powerful.
 There is a plenty of plugins.

+## VSCode

+### How to see content of std::string in the debugger

+You have to enable pretty printing by default for gdb, Add the following to your launch.json:

+    "setupCommands": [ { "text": "-enable-pretty-printing" } ]

+## Clion
 CLion is awesome but expensive.

+## Codelite

 Found [Codelite](http://www.codelite.org) on [http://stackoverflow.com/a/1775460](http://stackoverflow.com/a/1775460).
 Looks good.
 No disgust after 10 minutes of work.